mytardis/microtardis/docs/microtardis_development.rst

 communication between developers.
 To join this list, fill in the form on the `Contact owner to join <http://groups.google.com/group/microtardis/post?sendowner=1>`_ page.

+Alternatively, `tardis-devel <tardis-devel@googlegroups.com>`_ email list is the one you can use to contact MyTardis community.
+New contributors are welcome, however all developers should review the `pull-request checklist <https://github.com/mytardis/mytardis/wiki/Pull-Request-Checklist>`_ before making pull requests.

 Issue Trackers
 --------------
 1. The main entry point for users and system administrator is `microtardis <microtardis@googlegroups.com>`_ email list.